Corporate Diversity & Inclusiveness

-Corporate Diversity and Inclusiveness (D&I) programs are getting more advanced, utilized, and respected.
-Many corporate D&I programs are starting to include the importance of belonging as well.
 Diversity is something that makes us different from somebody else.
+Equity is ensuring that everyone in their unique difference has what they need to be successful.
+This means providing resources and access to those who need them with the ultimate goal of balancing unfair access to opportunities within the organization.
 Inclusiveness is the practice or policy of including people who might otherwise be excluded or marginalized.
 Belonging is when the employee feels comfortable being who they are at work.

-The six steps below were designed to help organizations with their D&I. These tips are not exclusive of one other.
+The six steps below were designed to help organizations with their DEI&B. These tips are not exclusive of one other.
 Hence, success depends on utilizing one area in coordination with all the others.
 Besides, keep in mind that a linear path is not always the quickest means to achieve a goal.
-That said, here are the tips to a better D&I strategy:
+That said, here are the tips to a better DEI&B strategy:

 Authenticity

 An authentic approach is a genuine one.
-Any person or organization can claim to focus on D&I, but that doesn’t always translate into actual action.
+Any person or organization can claim to focus on DEI&B, but that doesn’t always translate into actual action.

 Commitment